Artificial Knee Joint — everything you need to know

 6. How long does an artificial knee joint last?

-8. How long does rehabilitation take?
+8. How long does rehabilitation last?

 10. Does the kneecap always need to be replaced?